MarioRuiz/nice_hash/README.md

  :other=>"2019-01-02T13:41:05.536"}
 ```

-#### Accessing other values of the hash on real time
+#### Accessing other values of the hash on run time

-If you need for example to access another value of the key to generate a value on real time you can use `NiceHash.values`
+If you need for example to access another value of the key to generate a value on run time you can use `NiceHash.values`

 Take a look at this example: